ewpratten/HowToComputer/README.md

 I am hoping to have a system that will allow terrain altitude points to be entered.
 Then the points will be "compressed" in this scenario, the average of multiple points will be stored in an array to save space.
 The I will also have a system to try to recreate a semi-accurate model of the original data using as little data points as possible.

 ### Getting started
 Due to it's ease of use, I will be writing this program in [Lua](lua.org).
 Specifically,  using the [Tic80](https://tic.computer) api.
-This allows ease packaged distribution of the program and an easy way to draw graphics, which will be important for displaying data.
+This allows easy packaged distribution of the program and an easy way to draw graphics, which will be important for displaying data.

 ### Tic80

-add info
+TIC-80 is a fantasy computer for making, playing and sharing games.
+It has built in tools for code, sprites, maps, sound editors and the command line which are enough tools to make a game.
+Games  are stored on `.cart` files that emulate game cartridges.
+It has a 240x136 pixels display, 16 color palette, 256 8x8 color sprites, and 4 channel sound.

 ### The program